ApexExpress/ApexExpress/README.md

   Reserved Terms Policy Cookies GDPR copyright

   ~ Beyond The Viewport 2023 Mars Preserve Group <Reserved>

-### Mission Objective
+	### Online Objective

-	+ Mission Objective
+	+ Online Objective

-	Each mission objective is about what the user would like to select by selecting the options listed one can detail what the web app application
+	To create a safe working enviornment.
+To find a great career with people I care about.

 	## EOF